aws/chalice/README.rst

 using the AWS Console.
 This includes:

 * Injecting the ``Access-Control-Allow-Origin: *`` header to your responses, including all error responses you can return.
+A wildcard ``'*'`` indicates that any origin will be allowed to access the resource.
+Setting this value to your specific domain is highly recommended, for example ``Access-Control-Allow-Origin: api.my-domain.com``.
+Until this cors issue_ is resolved, you will have to manually modify this value within API Gateway.
 * Automatically adding an ``OPTIONS`` method so support preflighting requests.